Managing Your Grant

 Most grants require reporting at specified intervals.
 You will need to be aware of your grant reporting due dates.
 You will be responsible for writing and submitting all technical and progress reports.
 The Finance Office will provide required financial reports.
 Contact Steve Timm (email@example.com) 30 days in advance, so the finance reports can be prepared within deadlines.

 A Prior Approval Form must be completed before your grant can be revised.
 The Prior Approval Form is required for no-cost extensions, budget revisions, additions of sub-awards, pre-award costs, and reductions in the time and effort of key personnel.
 Once completed, the form should be sent to the Office of Sponsored and Student Research.
 OSSR will review and approve your change.
 The form will then be sent to Finance to submit to the sponsor.

 Closing Out the Grant

-Upon completion of your grant, you will need to submit final reports to the funding agency.
-Most grants require final technical and financial reports.
-Most federal grants also require additional closeout reports.
+Upon completion of your grant, you will likely need to submit final reports to the funding agency.
+Some grants also require specific closeout reports.
 Your grant agreement normally specifies which reports are required.
 The Finance Office will submit the financial reports.
 You are responsible for progress or programmatic and final reports.

-If you had been paying temporary, part-time, or full-time non-student employees from your grant, you will need to complete a Change of Information Form located at https://intra.valpo.edu/human-resources/forms/ in order to terminate or discontinue payments for these employees.
-If you are paying employees from grant funds, you must notify Payroll via email to end all position numbers associated with the grant to prevent future postings from occurring.
+If you had been paying non-student employees from your grant, you will need to complete a Change of Information Form to discontinue payments for these employees.
+You must also notify Payroll to end all position numbers associated with the grant.

-A comprehensive Grant Manual is available here to assist you with detailed information about responsibilities and grant processes.
+A comprehensive Grant Manual is available to assist you with detailed information about PI responsibilities and grant processes.